MountainEnjoyer/iphone-clone/README.md

 # 📱 Iphone Clone

 ### Hi there !
-Welcome to this Repository, it contain the code of a clone of the iPhone 15 pro site and you can visit thé live version  [here](https://iphone.zakary.xyz).<br/>
+Welcome to this Repository, it contain the code of a clone of the iPhone 15 pro site with its fancy animations and 3D models.
+If you're curious, you can visit the live version  [here](https://iphone.zakary.xyz).<br/>

 TI built it by following [this tutorial](youtube.com).
 It uses ViteJS, React, TailWindCSS and Gsap.